manome/python-supervised-learning/README.md

 # Summary

-Sample code to perform supervised learning.
+This project provides sample code for performing supervised learning.

 Compatible with Python3.6 and above.

 ## Requirements